justinethier/cyclone/docs/Garbage-Collector.md

 The heap consists of a linked list of pages.
 Each page contains a contiguous block of memory and a linked list of free chunks.
 When a new chunk is requested the first free chunk large enough to meet the request is found and either returned directly or carved up into a smaller chunk to return to the caller.

 Memory is always allocated in multiples of 32 bytes.
-On the one hand this helps prevent external fragmentation by allocating many objects of the size.
+On the one hand this helps prevent external fragmentation by allocating many objects of the same size.
 But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.

 The heap is locked during allocation and sweep operations to protect against concurrent access.

 If there is not enough free memory to fulfill a request a new page is allocated and added to the heap.
-There is no choice, unfortunately.
+This is the only choice, unfortunately.
 The collection process is asynchronous so memory cannot be freed immediately to make room.

-Cyclone's heap is based on the implementation from chibi scheme.
+Cyclone's heap is based on the implementation from Chibi scheme.

 ## Thread Data